lzamparo/gpu_research_centre_grant/grant_proposal.md

 with special attention toward hitting the "vision, quality, and impact" criteria noted in the instructions below.
 ```

-- What the relevant problems are
+## Introduction

 The past five years has seen an explosion in the capabilities of sequencing technology.
 The cost of sequencing DNA, RNA and associated epigenomic assays has plummeted at a rate exceeding Moore's Law, which has lead to an explosion in the volume of available data.
 Projects such as ENCODE and the Epigenomic Roadmap consotrium have taken advantage of this, and together have produced vast quantities of high quality data leading, which has lead to a richer understanding of gene regulation (ENCODE citation here?).
 Access to this data has made it possible for researchers to propose complex new models of gene regulation directly from sequence data.

-Deep hierarchical neural network models, now commonplace in more data-rich disciplines like computer vision and natural language processing, are beginning to be adapted for sequence-based prediction problems in computational biology.
+Deep neural network models, now commonplace in more data-rich disciplines like computer vision and natural language processing, are now being adapted for sequence-based prediction problems in computational biology.
 Most models published to date have focused on applying convolutional neural networks (CNNs) to DNA sequence analysis to predict protein binding, or accessibility from DNA sequence (Alipanahi et al. 2015, Zhou and Troyanskaya 2015, Kelley, Snoek and Rinn 2015).
 These models learn different levels of sequence based features, beginning from motif-like filters in the first convolutional layer, to more abstract combinations of these filters in the higher layers.
+To date, researchers have focused on using deep neural networks for learning new features to better predict simple sequence-based binary decision problems (e.g open vs closed chromatin, bound vs unbound sequence).

+## Our plan

-The hyper-rapid development of sequencing technology is also having a profound impact on cancer research.
-Following in the wake of quality gene regulation data sets from ENCODE and the Epigenomics Roadmap, large scale projects such as The Cancer Genome Atlas (citation) and the International Cancer Genome Consortium (citation) are in the midst of an unprecedented effort to sequence and profile many different types of cancer, and making the data readily available online for researchers.
+The rapid development of sequencing technology is also having a profound impact on cancer research.
+Large scale projects such as The Cancer Genome Atlas (citation) and the International Cancer Genome Consortium (citation) are in the midst of an unprecedented effort to sequence and profile many different types of cancer, and are making the data readily available online for researchers.
 Our group here at Memorial Sloan Kettering Cancer Center is well positioned to leverage this publically available data together with world leading expertise in many areas of cancer research to pursue novel therapies and diagonstic procedures.

+Existing approaches
 - What we plan to do
+	- several immediate projects come to mind, but the most immediate ideas are multi-modal models for cancer subtype prediction
+	- combining transcriptomic, copy number variation and mutation data from TCGA for improving subtype prediction
+	- using more informative feature representations (i.e bag of K-mers (cite SeqGL) in lowest layers to improve performance, though at the cost of more computation.
 	-
-	- more informative feature representations (a la SeqGL)

-	- more modes of data rather than just sequence

 - Why we need GPUs
+	Training deep neural network models is computationally intensive, and is processor bound.
+In the Basset model, they trained a multi-task deep neural network to take a 1000 base pair sequence as input, and to predict whether that sequence would be open or closed in each of 164 different cell types from encode

-	- figure 6 from Basset paper
+	- figure 1 from Basset paper?
+Can only quote figure 6 for timing information.

-- citations:
+### Citations
 	- Deep Bind (Alipanahi et al., )
 	- Deep SEA (Zhou and Troyanskaya, )
 	- Basset (Kelley, Snoek and Rinn, )
+	- ENCODE ()
+	- Epigenomics Roadmap ()
+	- TCGA ()
-	- DanQ ()
+	- ICGC ()